 You can take it up a notch by eating with French toast, pancakes, waffles, etc., to help cut the sweetness of those dishes.
 You could also add it to sandwiches as a tart-sweet spread, or in a breakfast parfait/bowl.

 Where Are Seville Oranges Grown?

-They are native to southeastern Asia, and then spread with the Moors until it reached Europe.
+They are native to southeastern Asia and then spread with the Moors until they reached Europe.
 After being cultivated in the Spanish city of Seville, the Spaniards brought it with them to St. Augustine, Florida, and across their colonies in the Americas.

 It is now commonly found wild all over Florida, the Bahamas, and other Caribbean islands.

 Oranges and other citruses mature in the winter months (or as wintry as it gets in Florida).
 They do well with lots of sunshine, but with moderate temperatures, which is why in America they are mostly grown in Florida and California.
 Their peak is December through May, and those months are flexible.

 I got my basketful of oranges off of a tree that is in my yard.
 Since it’s mostly grown for making marmalade and essential oils, it is hard to find in your average grocery store.

 Since it grows wild in the southern US, especially Florida, and parts of the Caribbean, Central America, and South America, if you live in these areas, check your local farmer’s markets in early spring, or check near streams in wooded areas for wild trees.